fkirc/attranslate/README.md

 ### DeepL

 To use this tool with DeepL, you need to obtain an API key from their website.
-API keys are only available to DeepL Pro API users.
+API-keys are only available to DeepL Pro API users.
 If you don't have a Developer account yet, you can create one [here](https://www.deepl.com/en/pro.html#developer).

-After you have completed the sign-up, you can pass the API key using the `--serviceConfig` option.
+Afterwards, pass your API-key to `attranslate` via the `--serviceConfig` flag.

 ### Azure Translator Text

-To use this tool with Azure's Translator Text, you need to obtain an API key from their website.
+To use `attranslate` with Azure's Translator Text, you need to obtain an API key from their website.
 [Sign Up](https://azure.microsoft.com/en-us/free/) for an Azure account if you don't have one already and [create a new translator instance](https://portal.azure.com/#create/Microsoft.CognitiveServicesTextTranslation).

-You'll get an API key that you can pass to `attranslate` using the `--serviceConfig` flag.
+Afterwards, pass your API-key to `attranslate` via the `--serviceConfig` flag.

 ### Manual